Muskan149/Muskan149/README.md

 ### 🏆 Previous Experiences:
 - Developed **winning trading strategies** at Millennium Management 💼
-- Externed as a **Software Engineer** at Accenture, building cool stuff and learning about Generative AI and Data Analytics! 👩‍💻
+- Conducted research as a **Data Science Intern** at Wolfram, diving deep into linguistics data!
+Featured Contributor article [here](https://community.wolfram.com/groups/-/m/t/2581088)
-- Conducted research as a **Data Science Intern** at Wolfram, diving deep into linguistics data! 🔍📊
+-  Externed as a **Software Engineer** at Accenture, learning about high level decision making with Generative AI and Data Analytics!

 ### 🌍 Community-Building:
 - **VP External** at **Women @ College of Computing**, where I connect 160+ women with recruitment opportunities by hosting events with top firms like **Google** and **Bloomberg**. 👩‍💻💖